VIPER'S BUGLOSS

 The root yields a red fabric dye.

-Heliosupine is an open diester pyrrollizidine alkaloid contained within Viper's Bugloss which has been associated with the poisoning of sheep and cattle (who have eaten it) resulting in toxic cirrhosis of the liver, and resembles poisoning by Ragwort, which contains a plethora of other pyrrolizidine alkaloids including cynoglossine.
-Pyrrollizidine alkaloids become activated in the liver.
+Heliosupine is an open diester pyrrolizidine alkaloid contained within Viper's Bugloss which has been associated with the poisoning of sheep and cattle (who have eaten it) resulting in toxic cirrhosis of the liver, and resembles poisoning by Ragwort, which contains a plethora of other pyrrolizidine alkaloids including cynoglossine.
+Pyrrolizidine alkaloids become activated in the liver.
 They alkylate DNA molecules and are mutagenic, teratogenic, carcinogenic and hepatotoxic.
-Sheep poisoning by this weed has been observed in Australia.
+Poisoning of sheep by this weed has been observed in Australia.

 Distribution